mykle1/MMM-FMI/README.md

 Do you ask someone to call your phone?
 What if no one is there to help you?
 And what if your iPhone is on mute.
 That doesn't make finding it any easier.
 And what if you really lost your iPhone, or even worse, someone stole it?

-This module will beep your iPhone, even if it is on mute, and it will tell you it's location and distance.
+This module will beep your iPhone even if it is on mute and it will tell you it's location.

 ## Examples